shun126/DungeonGenerator/README.md

 * Users can easily generate dungeons by preparing meshes for floors, walls, ceilings, and stairs.
 * Supports dungeon replication
 * Generates actors for doors and keys by MissionGraph.
-* The following features are supported only in the [Fab](https://www.fab.com/ja/listings/11fce4d9-8996-4323-9aac-9cfacbfb95eb) version
+* The following features are supported only in the [Fab](https://fab.com/s/f5587c55bad0) version
   * Sub-levels can be applied as dungeon rooms
   * A mini-map of the dungeon can be generated.
   * Interior decoration. [beta version]
   * Foliage decoration. [beta version]
-* Supported Development Platforms: Windows,Android
+* Supported Development Platforms: Windows,Android,Linux
-* Supported Target Build Platforms: Windows,Android (should be possible to target all platforms)
+* Supported Target Build Platforms: Windows,Android,Linux (should be possible to target all platforms)

 # 🔧 Requirements
 * [Unreal Engine 5.1 ~ Unreal Engine 5.5](https://www.unrealengine.com/)